 In 1972 Moline Public Hospital began educating EMS providers, which continued as a tradition until 2011 when the program was discontinued by Trinity College of Nursing & Health Sciences.

-In 1989 Moline Public and Lutheran Hospitals merged to become United Medical Center, and in approximately 1992, United Medical Center merged with the renamed St. Anthony’s Hospital to become Trinity Medical Center.
+In 1989 Moline Public and Lutheran Hospitals merged to become United Medical Center, and on Oct.
+1, 1992, United Medical Center merged with Franciscan Hospital to become Trinity Medical Center.

 As the affiliated schools grew and merged over the years, the nursing and allied health programs combined, formally creating Trinity College of Nursing & Health Sciences.